Hank Pym

-Since his debut during the Silver Age of Comic Books, Hank Pym has been featured in several Marvel-endorsed products such as animated films, video games, and television series.
-Michael Douglas plays the character in the Marvel Cinematic Universe films Ant-Man (2015), Ant-Man and the Wasp (2018), Avengers: Endgame (2019), and Ant-Man and the Wasp: Quantumania (2023).
-Additionally, Douglas voiced alternate timeline versions in the Disney+ animated series What If...?
-(2021).
+Since his earliest appearances in the Silver Age of Comic Books, Pym has been featured in various Marvel-endorsed products including animated films, video games, television series, and feature films.
+Michael Douglas plays Pym in the Marvel Cinematic Universe films Ant-Man (2015), Ant-Man and the Wasp (2018), Avengers: Endgame (2019), and Ant-Man and the Wasp: Quantumania (2023).
+Douglas also voiced alternate-timeline versions of Pym in the Disney+ animated series What If...?
+(2021–2023).

 Publication history

-Hank Pym debuted in a seven-page solo cover story titled "The Man in the Ant Hill" (about a character who tests shrinking technology on himself) in the science fiction/fantasy anthology Tales to Astonish #27 (cover date January 1962).
-The creative team was editor-plotter Stan Lee, writer Larry Lieber, penciller Jack Kirby, and inker Dick Ayers, with Lee stating in 2008: "I did one comic book called 'The Man in the Ant Hill' about a guy who shrunk down and there were ants or bees chasing him.
+Hank Pym debuted in a seven-page solo cover story, "The Man in the Ant Hill", about a character who tests shrinking technology on himself, in the science fiction/fantasy anthology Tales to Astonish #27 (cover date January 1962).
+The story was created by editor-plotter Stan Lee, writer Larry Lieber, penciller Jack Kirby, and inker Dick Ayers.
+In a 2008 interview, Lee said: "I did one comic book called 'The Man in the Ant Hill' about a guy who shrunk down and there were ants or bees chasing him.
 That sold so well that I thought making him into a superhero might be fun."

-As a result, Pym was revived eight issues later as the costumed superhero Ant-Man who starred in the 13-page, the three-chapter story "Return of the Ant-Man/An Army of Ants/The Ant-Man's Revenge" in Tales to Astonish #35 (September 1962).
-The character's adventures became an ongoing feature in the title.
-Issue #44 (June 1963) featured the debut of his socialite girlfriend and laboratory assistant Janet van Dyne.
-Janet adopted the costumed identity of the Wasp and co-starred in Pym's subsequent appearances in Tales to Astonish.
-Wasp also on occasion acted as a framing-sequence host for backup stories in the title.
-In September 1963, Lee and Kirby created the superhero title The Avengers, and Ant-Man and Wasp were established in issue #1 as founding members of the team.
+As a result, Pym was revived eight issues later as the costumed superhero Ant-Man who starred in a 13-page, three-chapter story "Return of the Ant-Man/An Army of Ants/The Ant-Man's Revenge" in Tales to Astonish #35 (September 1962).
+His adventures became an ongoing feature in the title.
+Issue #44 (June 1963) featured the debut of his socialite girlfriend and lab assistant Janet van Dyne, who adopted the costumed identity of the Wasp.
+She co-starred in Pym's subsequent appearances, and was a framing-sequence host for backup stories in the series.
+In September 1963, Lee and Kirby created the superhero title The Avengers, and Ant-Man and Wasp were established in issue #1 as founding members of the eponymous team.